Never Miss a Beat - Get Updates Direct to Your Inbox

-Step Ten: Closing, Transition & Training
+Closing, Transition & Training

-Now it is getting VERY real that you are in fact selling your business, versus listing it for sale.
-Unlike selling a house or a local bricks and mortar business, when you all sit around a table and sign a stack of documents and walk away with keys, the “closing” in an online business sale is most often done remotely.
+Now it is getting VERY real that you are in fact selling your Amazon business, versus listing it for sale.
+Unlike selling a house or a brick-and-mortar business where you all sit around a table and sign a stack of documents and walk away with keys, the “closing” in an online business sale is most often done remotely.